TkinterEP/ttkthemes/docs/themes.rst

 this platform.
 Large Progressbar widgets (namely in height) may look a bit mutated, so try sticking to the normal Progressbar height.

-Theme ``ubuntu`` is equal to radiance, except is uses transparent elements in place of some white areas.
+Theme ``ubuntu`` is equal to radiance, except it uses transparent elements in place of some white areas.
 Therefore, it looks a bit better when PNG-themes are available.

 Scid themes